 Fair value is determined using independent external valuations prepared by management's specialists or detailed internal valuations prepared by management using market-based assumptions, each in accordance with recognized valuation techniques as set out in Note 6.
 Significant estimates used in determining the fair value of the Company's rental properties include estimating, among other things, future stabilized net operating income, capitalization rates, discount rates, and other future cash flows applicable to rental properties (all considered Level 3 inputs) as well as market comparables based on recent transaction prices.
 A change to any one of these inputs could significantly alter the fair value of a rental property.
-In addition, the novel coronavirus ("COVID-19") pandemic and related market and economic uncertainty occurring during the quarter have impacted the significant estimates used in the valuation of the rental properties in the first quarter and this impact may continue into future quarters.
+In addition, the novel coronavirus ("COVID-19") pandemic and related market and economic uncertainty that occurred during the first quarter continued to have a significant impact on estimates used in the valuation of the rental properties in the second quarter and this impact may continue into future quarters.
 Management will continue to monitor the situation and its impact on the Company.